 Details: Food trucks will be available during the concerts.

-Details: Wristbands are $1 and are required if you want to purchase drinks.
-The $1 is a donation to the weekly, rotating charity.
-Anyone 21+ can purchase drinks for consumption on the pier.
+Details: Anyone 21+ can purchase drinks for consumption on the pier.
 Also, there’s a small section in the back of the pier that’s reserved for anyone who wants to bring their own lawn chairs.

 Parking: There isn’t any parking at the venue.
-There is street parking nearby and a public lot that’s within walking distance.
+There is street parking nearby and public lots that are within walking distance.

 Insider tip: You’re able to access Marina Grill and its indoor bar during the concert.
 The drinks in there are cheaper and you’re able to bring them onto the pier.
 No outdoor food and drink is allowed, but Marina Grill is on site, so it’s allowed.